-Teachers need to be motivated to search, explore and read more widely to bring a wider range of texts to students when reading aloud in the classroom, according to literacy experts Sharon and Phil Callen.
+Teachers need to be motivated to search, explore and read more widely to bring a wider range of texts to students when reading aloud in the classroom, according to literacy expert Sharon Callen.

 Read Alouds are a significant factor in the development of literacy levels in young children.

 “Improving comprehension and reading development, they’re the very things that our students gain or children gain from quality Read Alouds, but they are also a really big piece for intervention,” Sharon said in episode 10 of The Teacher’s Tool Kit for Literacy.

 “We really should be encouraging and supporting teachers to read to students with greater frequency throughout all of primary school.
 But we wouldn’t say just primary, would we say right through secondary.
 In fact, there are many studies done about the importance of the Read Aloud in secondary schools, and not even with a whole lot of analysis, just being read to brings us a whole lot of real richness.”

 When selecting books to read aloud, Sharon firstly explained the importance of teachers making a connection with the book prior to introducing them to the classroom.